customchannels/lisalive/README.md

 // turn on debugging
 LL.debug();

-// send a connect device
+// connect to the device
 LL.connect(function(){

     // send a status command to the device